LT-IntroToAI-SY2526/assignment-0-usurfonrocks/writeup.md

 **1. What is the difference between Git and GitHub?**

 Git is a useful tool for easily tracking changes to your code, collaborating, and sharing.
-GitHub is
+GitHub is a way to use the same power of Git all online with an easy-to-use interface.

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**